What are listening skills?

 There can be many skills needed for effective communication, but listening skill is the skill that is the most important for everyone in this world.

 It is the ability to listen accurately and interpret the message appropriately.
-It is the main important skill for anyone to effectively communicate else the messages may be misunderstood.
+It is also the main important skill for anyone to effectively communicate else the messages may be misunderstood.

 This may result in the conversation breaking apart.

 Here, what we need to understand is that listening is not the same as hearing.
 Hearing is when any sound enters our ears irrespective of it providing any meaning or not.
-Whereas listening means appropriately understanding the same message as what the speaker said.
+However, listening means appropriately understanding the same message as what the speaker said.
 This requires focus, concentration both mentally and physically.

 It is a great saying, “80 % listening and 20 % speaking makes the communication effective“